Diet and cancer: Dietary patterns

 Nutritional epidemiologists use multivariate statistics, such as principal components analysis and factor analysis, to measure how patterns of dietary behavior influence the risk of developing cancer.
-(The most well-studied dietary pattern is the mediterranean diet.)
+(The most well-studied dietary pattern is the Mediterranean diet.)
 Based on their dietary pattern score, epidemiologists categorize people into quantiles.
-To estimate the influence of dietary behavior on risk of cancer, they measure the association between quantiles and the distribution of cancer prevalence (in case-control studies) and cancer incidence (in longitudinal studies).
+To estimate the influence of dietary behavior on risk of cancer, they measure the association between quantiles and the distribution of cancer prevalence (in case–control studies) and cancer incidence (in longitudinal studies).
 They usually include other variables in their statistical model to account for the other differences between people with and without cancer (confounders).
 For breast cancer, there is a replicated trend for women with a more "prudent or healthy" diet, i.e. higher in fruits and vegetables, to have a lower risk of cancer.

-A "drinker dietary pattern" is also associated with higher breast cancer risk, while the association is inconsistent between a more westernized diet and elevated risk of breast cancer.
-Pickled foods are linked with cancer.
+Unhealthy dietary patterns are associated with a higher body mass index suggesting a potential mediating effect of obesity on cancer risk.